xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.abstractlistofallmemberstype._constructor_.md

 ## AbstractListOfAllMembersType.(constructor)

-Constructs a new instance of the `AbstractListOfAllMembersType` class
+Constructs a new list-of-all-members data model instance.

 **Signature:**